This page was last updated 23 August 2021.

 The program assists CALD families to access a wide range of support services that cater for individual and family needs, promoting the family to remain together in a safe and stable environment, while also addressing any child protection concerns.

 Families and communities are encouraged to participate in the process of addressing child protection concerns, however the program is voluntary and families consent to be involved.

 The unit also provides cultural consultation to external and internal agencies and support community child safety initiatives.

 When placing culturally and linguistically diverse (CALD) children in out of home care, the Service Provider will adhere to the Children and Young People (Safety) Act 2017 Part 3 (10) (c) Principles of Intervention which states:

 "Account should be taken of the culture, disability, language and religion of children or young people, and if relevant, those in whose care children and young people are placed"

-- a member of the child's cultural, ethnic, language and religious community, with consideration for caste and tribal groups
+- a member of the child or young person’s cultural, ethnic, language and religious community, considering issues such as caste, tribal groups, province, and ethnic disparity

-- a member of the child's religious community; or as a last resort,
+- a member of the child or young person’s religious community*

 1. The Service Provider will be sensitive to the linguistic, cultural and religious diversity of children and will acknowledge the importance of these factors in planning and delivery culturally competent services.